Which Membership Level Should You Choose?

 - How many sits will you do per year?

-- Yes → Standard might be enough
+- Yes → Basic or Standard is likely enough.

 - What's your comfort level with risk?

-- Willing to go without liability coverage → Basic
+- Comfortable without liability coverage → Basic.

-- Want liability protection → Standard or Premium
+- Want liability protection → Standard or Premium.

 The Break-Even Math

-At current pricing (check THS for updates):
+At current pricing as of June 26, 2026 (check the TrustedHousesitters website for updates):

 My Recommendation